stephematician/statsnbaR/README.md

 |Akeem Richmond |RGV       |  24|     2|   1|    1|  3.4|    66.7|   115.1|   -48.4|   0.000|    0.00|       0.0|    0.000|    0.000|   0.000|     0.0|   0.000|  0.000|   0.267| 107.35| -0.160|
 |Akil Mitchell  |RGV       |  23|    10|   5|    5| 21.7|   113.8|   115.0|    -1.2|   0.088|    1.00|      15.8|    0.112|    0.289|   0.196|    15.8|   0.587|  0.540|   0.141| 107.48|  0.093|

-#### Changing returned values via `per`
+#### Setting `per` game, possession, minute

-You might notice that the results are in per-game format, whereas for the basic stats they were in totals.
-You can actually get per-game basic stats, too, by setting `per='game'` in the filter.
+You might notice that the results for the advanced stats appear to be in per-game format, whereas for the basic stats they were in totals.
+You can actually get per-game traditional stats, too, by setting `per='game'` in the filter.
+This is what the output would look like.

 |player_name    |team_abbr | age| games| win| loss| mins| fgm|  fga| fg3m| fg3a| ftm| fta| oreb| dreb| reb| ast| tov| stl| blk| blka|  pf| pfd| points| plus_minus| dd2| td3|
 |:--------------|:---------|---:|-----:|---:|----:|----:|---:|----:|----:|----:|---:|---:|----:|----:|---:|---:|---:|---:|---:|----:|---:|---:|------:|----------:|---:|---:|